 How To Set Up OTLP/HTTP Receiver in Astra Traffic Collector

-Astra Traffic Collector usually listens on port 4317 for grpc communication from sensors.
-In some scenarios, sesnor demands OTLP/HTTp communication over port 4318.
-In such cases, you can configure Astra Traffic Collector to receive OTLP data over HTTP or HTTPS on port 4318.
+By default, Astra Traffic Collector listens on port 4317 for gRPC communication from sensors.
+In some environments, sensors require OTLP/HTTP communication instead, which runs on port 4318.
+This guide walks you through configuring Astra Traffic Collector to accept OTLP data over HTTP or HTTPS on port 4318.

 Option A: HTTP Configuration (If Astra Traffic Collector resides in same VM or VPC as that of sensor)